patr1ckm/mvtboost/cran-comments.md

 - `mvtb.covex` now estimates the covariance explained matrix, it is not estimated by default
 - Arguments in `mvtb` correspond directly to `gbm`
-- Tests are more flexible, maintainable, have improved coverage
+- Tests are more flexible, maintainable, have improved coverage; now consistent with testthat
 - Documentation for several functions has been simplified
 - `mvtb.fit` is now exported
 - Any `distribution` can be any supported by `mvtb`, but covariance explained can only